Coco Gauff: Five Things to Know About The Girl Who Beat Venus Williams

-Fifteen-year-old Coco Gauff just completed one of the biggest upsets in Wimbledon history, beating 39-year-old tennis great Venus Williams in back-to-back matches, 6-4, 6-4.
+Fifteen-year-old Coco Gauff completed one of the biggest upsets in Wimbledon history, beating 39-year-old tennis great Venus Williams in back-to-back matches, 6-4, 6-4.
 Gauff became the youngest woman to win a Wimbledon match since Jennifer Capriati in 1991.
+She then won in the second round versus Magdalena Rybarikova.

 Here’s five things to know about the possible next big women’s tennis starlet.